Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Specialize in blending communication, business and design/creative skills to help organizations succeed.

-A female graduate in glasses and a black shirt stands presenting in front of a colourful screen.
+A Public Relations graduate in glasses and a black shirt stands and presents in front of a colourful screen.

 Start Date(s):